-Signs It’s Time To Have Your Garage Door Maintenanced
+Signs It’s Time for Garage Door Maintenance

 One of the easiest indicators that it is time for your garage door to be replaced is when the door no longer opens or closes on command.
 This may occur irregularly as elements of the garage door system begin to wear out and are cause for great concern as soon as it is recognized.
 In the best scenario, the garage door opens and closes inconsistently but still manages to operate.
 Worst case scenario, the garage door fails to operate altogether.
 If you are experiencing any of these symptoms it is likely due to one of the following: